-We've a strong heritage in Ireland and have been protecting customers here for over 190 years, most recently known as Caledonian Life.
-Based in Dublin, we're a fully owned subsidiary of The Royal London Mutual Insurance Society Limited - the largest financial life, pensions and investments mutual in the UK.
+We've a strong heritage in Ireland and have been protecting customers here for over 190 years.
+Based in Dublin, we're a fully owned subsidiary of The Royal London Mutual Insurance Society Limited - the largest mutual life, pensions and investment company in the UK.
 Our parent company's mutuality, meaning it is customer and member owned with no shareholders, allows us to adopt a mutual mindset.
 This means we take a longer-term view and focus on providing best customer outcomes.
 Whoever you are and whatever your aims, we'll look to provide you with great long-term value, first class service and support at all times.